MicrosoftDocs/powerapps-docs/powerapps-docs/user/access-checker.md

 # Check your user access and permissions

-Use the access checker to see what you security role is and what permissions your user account has.
+Use the access checker to check your security role and permissions.

 1. Open a record and on the command bar select the More button ![More commands button](media/MoreButton.png "More commands button").
 2. From the list of commands, choose **Check access**.